lena-voita/good-translation-wrong-in-context/README.md

+## When a Good Translation is Wrong in Context: Context-Aware Machine Translation Improves on Deixis, Ellipsis, and Lexical Cohesion

 This is a repo for the ACL 2019 paper "When a Good Translation is Wrong in Context: Context-Aware Machine Translation Improves on Deixis, Ellipsis, and Lexical Cohesion".

 Training data is [here](https://www.dropbox.com/s/5drjpx07541eqst/acl19_good_translation_wrong_in_context.zip?dl=0),